 A car wreck lawsuit is typically filed weeks or months after a car wreck occurs.
 Many times a case can be resolved by settlement without ever filing a lawsuit, but in these situations, it can help to seek out the advice of an experienced car accident attorney in Fayetteville, GA.

 However, there are situations where it makes sense to file a suit.
 For instance, there may not be adequate insurance coverage due to multiple auto accident claims.
 It may alternatively be a case where the insurance company denies that their insured was at fault in the wreck.
 Another situation where immediately filing suit makes sense is where the person who caused the wreck may disappear if a lawsuit is not filed quickly so that they can be served with the lawsuit.

-Fayetteville Car Accident Lawyer Jonathan Wade has been filing suit to protect victims against at-fault drivers for 30 years.
-Jon will advise you when and if it is in your best interests to file suit.
+Our attorney Jonathan Wade has been filing suit to protect victims against at-fault drivers for 30 years.
+Jon will advise you when and if it is in your best interest to file suit.
 Keep in mind that disputes can be settled at any time before or even during the trial.
 Finally, we always need to keep the statute of limitations (generally two years from the time of the wreck) in mind.
-An experienced car accident lawyer at Wade Law Firm will always file a lawsuit to protect your legal rights from expiring if the statute is looming even while settlement negotiations are ongoing so that your injury rights are protected.
+An experienced auto accident lawyer at Wade Law Firm will always file a lawsuit to protect your legal rights from expiring if the statute is looming even while settlement negotiations are ongoing so that your injury rights are protected.

 Proving Fault in an Accident

 An auto accident lawsuit is a type of personal injury lawsuit and requires you as the injured party to prove certain things by introducing evidence pursuant to the law.
 You must present enough evidence to prove that all of those factual elements are more likely than not true (preponderance of the evidence).